 - Self-inventory: Try keeping a journal for your progress.
 You can start by noting your areas of difficulty when it comes to self-control (2 Corinthians 13:5).
 Write down your thoughts and feelings when it comes to these struggles, write out prayers, take note of helpful passages of Scripture, etc.

-- Memorize scripture related to your struggles.
-Pray and meditate on those Scriptures during your daily devotions.
+- Memorize Scripture related to your struggles.
+Pray and meditate on those Scriptures during some quiet time during the day.

 - Remove things from your life that might be negatively affecting your willpower (similar to the sentiment of Matthew 5:29–30).
 No one is telling you to remove your eyes or cut off your hands, but it could be that something about your environment can be adjusted to make your self-control journey easier.